Whether you plan to host a podcast or stream your latest gameplay, one of the essential things you need is a GOOD MICROPHONE.

 Its Auto-Level mode helps you control your tone and distance from the mic itself.
-Its got a unique pickup pattern that eliminates background noise and focuses solely on your voice.
+It’s got a unique pickup pattern that eliminates background noise and focuses solely on your voice.

 It also comes with an option for customizing your sound signature by offering you the following options for voice tones:

-With all of the given information, it’s clear that these two microphones are exceptional when it comes to different scenarios, such as recording, streaming, and broadcasting sessions.
+With all of the given information, it’s clear that these two microphones are EXCEPTIONAL when it comes to different scenarios, such as recording, streaming, and broadcasting sessions.

-Both the Elgato Wave 3 and the HyperX Quadcast S have their pros and cons, but the mic you choose will be the one you’ll use for your streaming purposes.
+In my opinion, both the Elgato Wave 3 and the HyperX Quadcast S have their pros and cons, but the mic you choose will be the one you’ll use for your streaming purposes.

 Don’t just consider the popular option, and focus on which mic would suit your preferences more!